-Sanoma is a front running media and learning company impacting the lives of millions every day.
-We provide consumers with engaging content, offer unique marketing solutions to business partners and enable teachers to excel at developing the talents of every child.
+Sanoma is a front running learning and media company impacting the lives of millions every day.
+We enable teachers to excel at developing the talents of every child, provide consumers with engaging content, and offer unique marketing solutions to business partners.

-We have three strategic business units: Sanoma Media Finland, Sanoma Media Netherlands, and Learning.
-With operations in Finland, the Netherlands, Poland, Belgium and Sweden, our net sales totalled EUR 1.4 billion and we employed more than 4,400 professionals in 2017.
+We have three strategic business units: Sanoma Media Finland, Sanoma Media Netherlands and Learning.
+With operations in Finland, the Netherlands, Poland, Belgium and Sweden, our net sales totalled EUR 1.3 billion and we employed more than 4,400 professionals in 2018.

 We aim for:

 We can achieve our aims as:

 1. We have completed our major portfolio changes and have a more balanced business portfolio

 > Higher share of more stable subscription and learning sales: Subscription 27%, learning 24% of Group’s net sales in 2017

 > Lower exposure to more volatile advertising sales: 26% of Group’s net sales in 2017

 > In the mid-term, we are targeting a cash conversion of 60-70% (2018: 55%)

 > With our leverage at the target level (net debt / adj.
 EBITDA < 2.5), we estimate to have approx. EUR 300-400 million headroom for acquisitions

 > We target mainly synergistic bolt-on acquisitions, organic growth initiatives and active portfolio management.

 > In addition, we have flexibility to temporarily exceed the leverage target level if we identify a major transaction fitting our M&A criteria